 - Do any have large followings that could potentially fit your brand?

 Start with more broad, general hashtags, and then dive down deep with more detailed, long-tail ones.
 The more specific and related to your brand and products, the better.
-You can also search the “#sponsored” or “ad” hashtag to find already active influencers who might be willing to work with you.
+You can also search the “#sponsored” or “#ad” hashtag to find already active influencers who might be willing to work with you.
+Influencers are legally required to prominently disclose paid partnerships, so these hashtags should be included in all of their sponsored content.

-In addition to checking out your competitors’ followers, you can also see who’s tagged them in recent posts by going to their profile and clicking the third icon from the left.
+In addition to checking out your competitors’ followers, you can also see who has tagged them in recent posts by going to their profile and clicking the furthest right icon.
 This will show a gallery of all posts the account was tagged in.

 Just click the name of the user who posted the photo, check out their profile and see if they’ll be a good fit for your brand.

-There are millions of round-up articles out there that highlight the best accounts and users in all sorts of industries.
+There are an abundance of helpful round-up style articles out there that highlight the best accounts and users in all sorts of industries, and as influencer marketing grows, you can expect the top Instagram influencers results to be fresh.
 Chances are there are some for your sector, too.
+After all, there are 2 billion monthly active users.